 At the same time a very small number of people imported live Highland Cattle and embryos and produced Highland Cattle with 100% genetics with no grading-up.
-These were very much in the minority due to the aforementioned high costs of importation and running embryo programs at that time.
+These breeders were very much in the minority due to the aforementioned high costs of importation and running embryo programs at that time.

-Therefore buying Highland Cattle today with Australian Highland Cattle Society registration papers gives no indication of the origins of the cattle, and for those without knowledge on how to research the pedigrees it is impossible to know whether the animals purchased are graded or fullblood.
+Therefore buying Highland Cattle with Australian Highland Cattle Society registration papers during that time gave no indication of the origins of the cattle, and for those without knowledge on how to research the pedigrees it was impossible to know whether the animals purchased were graded or fullblood.

 As a result of lack of identification for many years it is also unfortunate that not everyone realised they had graded-up stock and because they had 'papers' may have misrepresented their cattle's lineage.